 Lentils were something we didn’t eat much of growing up.
 And I honestly don’t remember when I first discovered and fell in love with them.
 I know the first recipe I made was this one pot lentil soup, which was about ten years ago when we were living in Oakland.

-If you get a bargain this week (or if you have enough to feed an army already), you absolutely have to make that soup and then this warm lentil salad…
+If you’re ever in need of a hearty, healthy option – you absolutely have to make that soup and then this warm lentil salad…

 Warm Lentil Salad